slapio/mapper-thesis/README.md

 scipy==0.19.1

-Mapper.ipnyb make use of python 3.
+Mapper.ipnyb make use of Python 3.